yubozhao/course-v3/docs/deployment_kubernetes_docker.md

         return str(result)
 ```

-This code defines a prediction server using `Fastai` model, asks BentoML to figure out
+This code defines a model server using `Fastai` model, asks BentoML to figure out
 the required PyPi packages automatically.
-It also defined an API called `predict`, that
+It also defines an API called `predict`, that
-is the entry point to access this prediction service.
-The API is expecting a `Fastai`
+is the entry point to access this model server.
+The API expects a `Fastai`
 `ImageData` object as its input data.

 Run the following code to create a BentoService SavedBundle with the pet classification
 model.
 It's a versioned file archive ready for production deployment.
 The archive
-contains the prediction service defined above, python code dependencies and PyPi
+contains the model service defined above, python code dependencies and PyPi
-dependencies, and the trained pet classification model. :
+dependencies, and the trained pet classification model:

 ```python
 # 1) import the custom BentoService defined above